Addison Steiner

 Addison Steiner (born December 19, 1994) is an American professional soccer player who last played as a striker for Reign FC of the National Women's Soccer League.

 Early life

-Steiner was born in Prairie Village, Kansas, and finished her collegiate career with Hawai'i Rainbow Wahine in 2016.
+Steiner was born in Prairie Village, Kansas, and finished her collegiate career with Hawaii Rainbow Wahine in 2016.

 Club career

 After starting her professional career with Östersunds DFF, Steiner moved to KIF Örebro and helped the club win promotion to the first-division Damallsvenskan in 2018.

 On May 23, 2019, Reign FC signed Steiner as a National Team Replacement player on loan from KIF Örebro.
 Steiner made four substitute appearances for Reign FC before the two clubs agreed to make the loan permanent on July 15, 2019.

 On January 18, 2020, Steiner announced that she would be leaving Reign FC and taking time off from professional soccer.